 All of the outstanding capital stock of Restoration Hardware, Inc. was acquired on June 16, 2008, by Home Holdings, which we refer to as the "Acquisition," through a transaction that was accounted for under Statement of Financial Accounting Standards 141, "Business Combinations."
 The purchase price was allocated to state our assets and liabilities at fair value, which took into account work performed by an independent third-party valuation firm.
 The allocation of the purchase price had the net effect of reducing the carrying amount of inventory by \$47.9 million, increasing property and equipment by \$17.6 million and increasing amortizable intangible assets by \$55.7 million.
 The \$47.9 million decrease in inventory value was due to the prevailing adverse economic situation at the date of the Acquisition and the application of a market participant approach to the valuation of inventory on hand.
 Such decrease was amortized to cost of goods sold over approximately nine months and resulted in increased gross profit during fiscal 2009.
 We are depreciating the \$17.6 million increase in property and equipment over the useful life of each asset, which has had the effect of reducing gross profit and increasing selling, general and administrative expenses subsequent to the Acquisition.
-The \$55.7 million increase subsequent to the Acquisition.
+The \$55.7 million increase in amortizable intangible assets is being amortized over the remaining life of each asset and has had the effect of reducing gross profit and increasing selling, general and administrative expenses subsequent to the Acquisition.
 We also recorded intangible assets with an indefinite life, which consisted of goodwill and trademarks, at their fair values of \$122.3 million and \$47.1 million, respectively.